 Limit The Information Provided On Dating Profiles

 Dating apps are notorious for requesting a significant amount of information from user's to fill out a profile.
 While I believe not listing enough information on your profile can hurt your chances for success (i.e. too few photos, not enough biographical data) there is such a thing as TMI (too much information) displayed on dating profiles.
 When listing hometown, you don't have to list the exact town you grew up in, a general area is suffice.
 This makes it easier to protect your identity (think password reminder questions - see below).
 Your exact job title and company is not necessary when filling out your profile for Bumble (use more generic terms i.e. product marketer at ed-tech company or analyst at financial services firm).
 Apps/sites like Bumble are the most vulnerable as people are more than willing to supply this info via LinkedIn.
+Do not use your Linkedin headshot as one of your dating photos.
+All dating profile photos should be found via a Google search, they should be private.
+With respect to names, don't use an initial or screen name, just change the spelling of your name to make it harder to find you online.
 If you come across someone who lists their Instagram handle or website, assume they are super vain, trying to solicit followers or are fake accounts.
 Don't leave your dating profile blank or incomplete but also do not list every detail to a T.

 Password Recovery and Reminder Questions